Primary

 Keep your arms extended throughout the marching motion.
 Resist any hip drop or rotation as you lift each knee.
 Move slowly and deliberately—speed is not the goal.
 Master the standard Pallof press before attempting this progression.

-Want Pallof Press March in your program?
+See where Pallof Press March fits in your weekly plan

 Set cable at chest height, stand sideways to machine.